How to Start Couponing for Beginners: Everything You Need to Know

 One of the first lessons in couponing for beginners is getting organized.
 It will make your life infinitely easier if you can easily see the coupons you have and plan out your shopping trip.

-You don’t need fancy equipment, just the basics: store flyers, scissors, the newspaper coupon inserts, printer, and a way to organize your coupons.
+You don’t need fancy equipment, just the basics: store flyers, scissors, newspaper coupon inserts, printer, and a way to organize your coupons.

 A quick word on organizing your coupons: do what works for you.